Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 >As of time of writing the ACI provider for Terraform is not supported by version 0.12, therefore we need to run v0.11.14.
 To configure this on Terraform Cloud simple go to the settings tab > general and set the version to 0.11.14.

->From the settings you can also configure other parameters such as the Terraform Working Directory which is the directory from your repository which you will excecute Terraform commands in, by default this will use the root which is what our repo uses, however you may want to change this as you if your own repo.
+>From the settings you can also configure other parameters such as the Terraform Working Directory which is the directory from your repository which you will excecute Terraform commands in, by default this will use the root, please change this to /remote in order that TFC reads the correct set of Terraform config files.

 ![](images/tfc-version.gif)